Under the Jolly Roger: Plot summary

 During an early morning watch, Jacky notices a flashing light from the shore.
 She is told that they occur about every week.
 They don't know what they mean but they are supposed to tell the Captain when the lights occur.
 While on watch Jacky goes about and inspects the ship.
 She goes up the foremast to check on the lookout.
 There she meets Joseph Jared, the Captain of the top.
 He tells her he is a friend of Billy, the sailor she saved on the first day.
 Jared also tells her that the ship does not stop ships from passing through the blockade.

 One night, Jacky is on the watch when a storm comes, which she calls a living gale.
 Jacky looks up and sees the forestaysail chafing.
 If it breaks the ship will be lost.
 Jacky runs from the quarterdeck and climbs to the line and fixes it.
 Jacky decides to climb even higher to make sure not anymore line is chafing, even though that's Jared's job.
 When she gets there a huge wave comes over the deck.
 Jacky holds on to the mast, but she knows the wave will tear her away.
 When she thinks she is lost Jared comes from behind and holds her down, saving her.

 The Captain sends the officers away in a small boat when the captain decides he wants to sleep with Jacky.
 She tries to offer herself to a fellow midshipman, Robin, wanting her first time to be willing and happy instead of in fear.
 However they are interrupted and Jacky is sent to the Captain's cabin.
-A member of the crew, wanting to protect Jacky, begins dropping cannonballs from the rigging on to the quarter deck.
+A member of the crew, wanting to protect Jacky, begins dropping cannonballs from the rigging on to the quarterdeck.
 This enrages the Captain, it being a beginning act of mutiny.
 He orders the person to be captured, and it is revealed to be Robin.
 When the Captain tries to have his way with Jacky, he has a heart attack and dies.